 Acupuncture

-is a means of adjusting the body's life energy (chi or qi)
+is a means of adjusting the body's life energy (chi or qi) through the

-acupuncture points along the meridians of the body.
-The
+along the meridians of the body.
+The needles, which have a rounded end

-one, are inserted into the points and are then manipulated
+rather than a sharp cutting one, are inserted into the points and are

-with a gentle pumping action, by twirling or leaving in
+then manipulated with a gentle pumping action, by twirling or leaving in

 place for a few minutes.